 Your Ikigai identifies as one or more occupations that are a combination of:

-“what you’re good at, what the world needs, what can create success, and what you love to do.”
+“What you’re good at, what the world needs, what can create success, and what you love to do.”

 ‘What can create stability or success’ is the rational part of the equation.
+Maybe some occupation is your Ikigai, but there’s more to think about.
 Can this occupation actually provide the lifestyle you would be happy with?

-Your Ikigai should not make you miserable and broke.
+Your Ikigai won’t make you miserable and broke, at least not for long.
 Surely, it can require adapting from your side, but it will probably be in line with the lifestyle you see yourself in.

 Naturally, your Ikigai is something you love to do, but another question to ask yourself is, are you/can you actually get good at this?
+We may enjoy doing many things, but that doesn’t mean that is your purpose.

 Questions to Help Define Your Life Purpose